h2oai/h2o-3/h2o-docs/src/product/upgrade/H2ODevPortingRScripts.md

 N-fold cross-validation and grid search will be supported in a future version of H2O-Dev.

+**Note**: If the results in the confusion matrix are incorrect, verify that `score_training_samples` is equal to 0.
+By default, only the first 10,000 rows are included.

 ###Renamed Deep Learning Parameters

 The following parameters have been renamed, but retain the same functions: